-Riders should gather at the Ben Cruachan Inn before the race begins.
-There is car parking available at the Inn, or at nearby Lochawe train station to prepare your kit and your clothing, and cycling on to the main road provides a flat warm-up ride to the actual start at the foot of Ben Cruachan.
-The ride itself - at any speed - is one to be proud of and offers spectacular views of Loch Awe below.
+Riders should gather at the Ben Cruachan Inn on Saturday May 17th, before the race begins.
+There is car parking available at the Inn or at nearby Loch Awe train station to prepare your kit and your clothing and cycling on to the main road provides a flat warm-up ride to the actual start at the foot of Ben Cruachan.
+The ride itself – at any speed – is one to be proud of and offers spectacular views of Loch Awe below.

-Ride against the clock - AND Mark Beaumont!
+Ride against the clock – AND each other!

 Entry to the Hill Climb can be completed online via Si Entries (click here), if you would like to check any details, please contact us.